Chair, Business, Finance and Tax Division

 Phi Beta Kappa.

-Ben Orlanski is chair of the firm’s Business, Finance & Tax division.
+Ben Orlanski is chair of the firm’s Business, Finance and Tax division.
 His practice focuses on major corporate transactions and strategically solving critical business challenges.
 He has significant experience in mergers and acquisitions; capital markets transactions; venture capital; private equity; leveraged buyouts; special committee, board of directors and general corporate representation; and corporate governance.
 His experience covers a wide range of industry sectors, including Internet, software, technology, REITs, media, financial services, investment banking, manufacturing and consumer products, involving aggregate transactions valued in the billions of dollars.

 Mr. Orlanski is a former co-chair of the Business Law Update of the Los Angeles County Bar Association and has published articles addressing securities liability, the majority voting movement, tender offers and the practical aspects of Section 409A for emerging companies.